-- b) Take note of the password identified within this article, at the end of the Synopsis. - c) Click the link Adapter Tools for FlexNet Manager Suite.
-In a new browser tab, when you provide the required password, the download of Adapter Tools for FlexNet Manager Suite 2015 R2 SP5.zip commences from the Flexera Software account at box.com. - d) In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\Temp on a central, accessible server).
-If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished. - 2.
-Right-click the downloaded zip archive, and choose Extract All.... - 3.
-Navigate through the unzipped archive to Adapter Tools for FlexNet Manager Suite 2015 R2 SP5.zip > BMC Atrium Discovery and Dependency Mapping Tools > SQL. - 4.
-If necessary, copy the script ADDM_staging.sql from the SQL\ folder of your unzipped adapter archive to a temporary folder on your staging server. - 5.
+- b) Take note of the password identified within that article, at the end of the Synopsis. - c) Click the link Adapter Tools for FlexNet Manager Suite.
+In a new browser tab, when you provide the required password, the download of Adapter Tools for FlexNet Manager Suite 2016 R1.zip commences from the Flexera Software account at box.com. - d) In your browser dialog, choose to save the file, and if the browser allows it, direct the saved file to a convenient working location (such as C:\Temp on a central, accessible server).

+If your browser saves the file to a default location (such as your Downloads folder), move or copy it to the appropriate working location when the download is finished.

+- 2. Right-click the downloaded zip archive, and choose Extract All.... - Navigate through the unzipped archive to Adapter Tools for FlexNet Manager Suite 2016 R1.zip > BMC Atrium Discovery and Dependency Mapping Tools > SQL. - 4.
+If necessary, copy the script ADDM\staging.sql from the SQL\ folder of your unzipped adapter archive to a temporary folder on your staging server. - 5.
 Open a command prompt on the staging server. - 6.
 In the command prompt window, execute the following command, as amended:

-'''

-sqlcmd -S ServerName\InstanceName -i TemporaryPath\ADDM_staging.sql
+sqlcmd -S ServerName\InstanceName -i TemporaryPath\ADDM\staging.sql

-'''